Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 pinto-shrimp

-These shrimp can also benefit from additional feeds of specialized shrimp food; they grow to .75-1 inches so are one of the smaller species.
-They can be kept by beginners and require a minimum tank size of 25 gallons.
+Supplement their diet with specialized shrimp food.
+They grow to 0.75-1 inch, making them one of the smaller species, and can be kept by beginners in a minimum tank size of 25 gallons.

 Blue Bolt Shrimp